 Phone notifications are controlled from your phone, and for those who can't switch off from the outside world to focus on a gym session, you can view notifications while you're tracking exercise in the multi-sport mode or during a FitStar workout.

 Simply press and hold the lower right button to view notifications.
-For checking in on the music controls, perform the same action but using the upper right button on the Blaze.
+For checking in on the music controls, perform the same action on the upper right button.

 Let Fitbit sort out your stride length

 If you don't want to take the manual route to improving accuracy, Fitbit has introduced a way where stride length is automatically detected.
 All you need to do is make sure the Connected GPS mode is enabled on your phone and when you start tracking, the software and hardware will detect stride length for you.